Articles > Cybersecurity > Malware types and how to prevent them

 Trojans

-Trojans, or Trojan horses, are virtually any malware that misleads users.
-Trojan code maliciously takes control of your device after disguising itself as a legitimate computer program.
+Trojans, or Trojan horses, are virtually any malware types that mislead users.
+Trojan code maliciously takes control of a device after disguising itself as a legitimate computer program.

-You’ll notice device performance issues soon after a Trojan arrives.
-If your computer or phone displays interruptive pop-ups or spam messages, it might be infected.
+Users will notice device performance issues soon after a Trojan arrives.
+If a computer or phone displays interruptive pop-ups or spam messages, it might be infected.

 To prevent Trojan malware:

-1. Refrain from downloading files from a source you don’t recognize.
+- Refrain from downloading files from unrecognized sources don’t recognize.

-3. Perform updates and download the latest security patches for your device and all programs.
+- Perform updates and download the latest security patches for devices and all programs.

 Bots

-Bots represent malicious programs that hackers use to control devices.
+Bots represent malicious malware types -- programs that hackers use to control devices.
 Malware bots can resemble legitimate bots that search engines use to perform repetitive tasks.
-In the same way Googlebot indexes webpages, a malicious bot repeatedly crawls your device or website for valuable information.
+In the same way Googlebot indexes webpages, a malicious bot repeatedly crawls a device or website for valuable information.

-Preventing bots means protecting your devices and website from malicious crawls.
-To protect your device, consider installing a strong antivirus program that limits a bot’s entry points and automatically crawls your running processes for unauthorized activity.
+Preventing bots means protecting devices and websites from malicious crawls.
+To protect a device, consider installing a strong antivirus program that limits a bot’s entry points and automatically crawls running processes for unauthorized activity.

 To protect user-facing webpages from harm:

-2. Take time to evaluate traffic sources through data-tracking tools to identify where website traffic enters and exits your website.
+- Take time to evaluate traffic sources through data-tracking tools to identify where website traffic enters and exits a website.

 Ransomware

-Ransomware is a form of malware that takes hostile control of your files or device, blocking access until you pay a ransom.
+Ransomware is a form of malware that takes hostile control of files or devices, blocking access until a ransom is paid.
 Hackers often threaten to erase a device’s data unless ransom demands are met.
 In other cases, hackers threaten to make the device’s information public.

 Ransomware works by encrypting a device, or specific files within a device, and preventing user access.
 Soon after, hackers make the ransom demand.